 COST 4/5

-Tickets are a little below league average for similar seats.
+Tickets are about league average for similar seats, maybe a little less.
 Concessions are fairly standard.
 Parking becomes reasonable once you go a few blocks into downtown.
+In all, it costs slightly below average by MLB standards.

 ACCESSIBILITY 4/5